igrishaev/farseer/README.md

      :handler/spec-out any?}}})
 ~~~

-Here is the list of the fields used for documentation.
+The the list of the fields used for documentation:

 - `:doc/title` (string).
-Describes either the API in general or an RPC method.
+A title of an API or an RPC method.

 - `:doc/description` (string).
-A description of an API in or an RPC method.
+A description of an API or an RPC method.

 - `:doc/resource` (string).
 A path to a resource with the detailed text with
   examples, edge cases and so on.
-Useful when the text grows.
+Useful for large chunks of text.

 - `:doc/endpoint` (string).
 An URL of this RPC server.